 Store of Value

-Money must keep most of its value in time; otherwise, people would not accept it for payment.
-Money must be relatively scarce, so the supply of new money must either be difficult to produce or tightly controlled.
-Any increases in the money supply must be gradual and expand with the economy.
+The value of money must be stable, keeping most of its value in time; otherwise, people would not accept it for payment.
+Money must be relatively scarce, so the supply of new money must either be difficult to counterfeit, or tightly controlled.
+Increases in the money supply must be gradual and expand with the economy.
 Otherwise, the increase of the total quantity of money will reduce the value of money, which is a direct cause of inflation.

 The currency itself must also be durable; otherwise it would eventually lose its value as money as it decays or disintegrates, and, thus, people would not keep it.